uvaai/dpl/_schedules/1 Fall 2022/syllabus.md

 ## Passing the course

-Each **second** module (module 2, 4, and 6) will each be graded on a 1 to 10 scale.
+This course consists of 3 larger assignments, that have been divided over 6 modules.
+For each first module of an assignment, you'll only receive feedback on your code, which you can use the to improve your work.
+Then, for the second module, you'll hand in the full assignment, which will be graded on a 1 to 10 scale.
 Your grade will mainly depend on the style and design of your code.

 Design